matt-ucd/Mooventure/ProjectDocument.md

 ## Summary ##

+“Moo—” Cows on a university campus?
+We must be at UC Davis!

-“Moo—” The cows are on campus!
-If you are interested in a campus with cows, come and explore the UC Davis campus with our game “Moo-venture!”
-“UC Davis campus is the largest in area of the 10 campuses in the UC system,” we have cows, horses, an arboretum, a university farm, a vineyard, and so on!
-It takes up  We are going to take you around the campus and introduce the buildings and fun facts about different places to you.
-You will also meet a lot of “friends” on your way, and you can try to interact with them!
+Come and explore the UC Davis campus with our game “Mooventure”!
+Due to the pandemic, new students have yet to actually see the campus in-person, so we wanted to give you all an opportunity to explore UC Davis with this fun, virtual tour!
+We are going to take you around campus and introduce its iconic buildings, as well as a few fun facts about them, to you.
+You will also meet a lot of “friends” on your way, so feel free to interact with them to see what happens!

 ## Gameplay Explanation ##